Hamilton Beach Big Mouth Premium Review

-As a "premium" version of the award-winning Hamilton Beach Big Mouth, the Big Mouth Premium Juice Extractor is powered by a stronger, 850 watt dual-speed motor for more dialed juicing options depending on the produce.
-It still features an oversized pulp container but also includes a stainless steel lid lock, a 40-ounce pitcher with a "frother separator," and a cleaning brush specially designed to scrub the filter.
+As a "premium" version of the award-winning Hamilton Beach Big Mouth, the Big Mouth Premium Juice Extractor is powered by a more robust, 850 watt dual-speed motor for more dialed juicing options depending on the produce.
+It still features an oversized pulp container and includes a stainless steel lid lock, a 40-ounce pitcher with a "frother separator," and a cleaning brush specially designed to scrub the filter.

-This is perhaps the most important aspect of our testing since we all have the same goal of producing a delicious and nutritious glass of fresh juice.
-We used three different juice recipes — comprised of various fruits and vegetables — to evaluate the juicing performance of the Big Mouth Premium.
+This metric is perhaps the most important aspect of our juicer testing since we all have the same goal of producing a delicious and nutritious glass of fresh juice.
+We used three different juice recipes — comprised of various fruits and vegetables — to evaluate the Big Mouth Premiumjuicing performance.
 The oversized pulp container makes it easy to experiment with a large variety of ingredients without fear of having to empty it halfway through juicing.
 You can easily switch the dual-speed motor between low and high settings, which allows for a seamless transition between different types of produce that may require more or less power to process.

 This centrifugal model features a 3-inch wide chute that can accommodate all but the largest apples.
 This "wide mouth" feature is what makes the Big Mouth series so popular, and we very much understand why: feeding whole foods to a juicer significantly cuts down on prep time.

-Based on the results of the less extravagant base model, we didn't expect much by way of soft produce production from the Big Mouth Premium — though we did hold out hope since this model features a dual-speed motor with a low setting.
-Averaged across four types of soft produce, unfortunately, this model only produced average yields.
-While the juice was only mildly pulpy, it was surprisingly foamy — juicing apples and oranges produced an average of 1 inch of foam.
+Based on the less extravagant base model results, we didn't expect much by way of soft produce juice production from the Big Mouth Premium.
+We did hold out hope, given that this model features a dual-speed motor with a low setting.
+Averaged across four types of soft produce, this model only produced average yields.
+While the juice was only mildly pulpy, it was surprisingly foamy — juicing apples and oranges made an average of 1 inch of foam.

 Thanks to a powerful 850-watt motor, the Big Mouth Premium excels at extracting juice from hard produce.
-This is certainly a stand-out metric for this particular juicer because it can produce juice yields on par with some of the highest-rated juicers we tested.
-That means you can expect the Big Mouth Premium to produce more juice than directly comparable centrifugal models, using the same amount of hard produce.
+This metric is certainly a stand-out for this juicer because it can produce juice yields on par with some of the highest-rated juicers we tested.
+That means you can expect the Big Mouth Premium to make more juice than directly comparable centrifugal models, using the same amount of hard produce.

 Not only does this have positive implications for your budget, but you can extract more juice with less food preparation, thus saving you both time and money.
 For those who are particular fans of carrot juice, the Big Mouth Premium produced, on average, as much if not more juice than the most expensive juicers in this review — including both centrifugal and masticating models.
 Although a juice may contain moderate to high amounts of pulp (depending on the type of produce used), it is unlikely to have very much foam.